pwdd/pwdd.github.io/_posts/2017-01-15-what-is-case-class-in-scala.md

 abstract class Player
-case class Computer(mark: Symbol) extends Player case class Human(mark: Symbol, messages: String) extends Player case object SuperEspecialPlayer extends Player
+case class Computer(mark: Symbol) extends Player case class Human(mark: Symbol, messages: String) extends Player
+// a case class needs a list of parameters, even if it is empty case class SuperPlayer() extends Player
+// a case object - more about it in the end of this post case object SuperEspecialPlayer extends Player
 ```